 Without a doubt, though, many effective fly patterns really don’t imitate anything in nature.
 The Woolly Bugger in all its forms can loosely represent many things, but it’s meant to look nothing like any specific forage.
 And then there’s the Egg-sucking Leech, an autumn favorite and probably the most identifiable and productive fly across Alaska’s fly-fishing spectrum.
 It’s really not an accurate leech imitation, though like the Woolly Bugger, the slim profile could conceivably fool a trout into thinking it’s a minnow.
 The salmon-colored egg at the head certainly doesn’t hinder its effectiveness for fall anglers, either.
 In the end, the sheer adaptability of the pattern and its many triggers—profile, wiggly marabou tail, and the fact that it might look like some type of critter eating salmon spawn—makes it irresistible to a number of Alaska fish, including rainbow trout.

 Last, potential travelers planning a fall trip to Alaska should be aware of the sometimes-overwhelming size of some of the state’s better trophy trout locations.
 While many of the prolific rainbow destinations are classic freestone streams with the standard riffle-run-pool structure, many others are simply mammoth waters.
 Rivers like the Naknek, Kvichak, Kenai or Nushagak can be daunting and seem impossible to read.
 Fly fishers must break down this type of big water into more manageable quadrants and then dissect it thoroughly.
 Even then, covering all the prime-looking lies will be tough, particularly when we’re talking about casting the large weighted patterns of fall.
 For this reason, two-handed or Spey rods have become much more popular with Alaska trout anglers.
-Two-handed rods can be used to cast large flesh flies, sculpins, leeches and other bulky creations into zones normally reserved for all-tackle anglers.
+Two-handed rods can be used to cast trout flies like large flesh flies, sculpins, leeches and other bulky creations into zones normally reserved for all-tackle anglers.
 On the Naknek and Kvichak especially, anglers have combined the use of the longer, more powerful trout rods with powerboats, making quartering casts downstream from either side of the craft while anchored or under power but moving slower than the current.
 In this manner, immeasurably more water can be covered, which will eventually lead to more trout being caught.

 1) Hickman’s Egg Stealing Super Sculpin.This is a big fly for big fish.